IU Health Leadership

 Maureen Bisognano is president emerita and senior fellow for Institute for Healthcare Improvement (IHI).
 She previously served as IHI’s president and CEO for five years, after serving as executive vice president and COO for 15 years.
 A prominent authority on improving healthcare systems, her expertise has been recognized by her elected membership to the National Academy of Medicine.
 Bisognano advises healthcare leaders around the world, serves as a frequent speaker at major healthcare conferences on quality improvement, and is a tireless advocate for change.
 She is also an instructor of medicine at Harvard Medical School and a research associate in the Brigham and Women's Hospital Division of Social Medicine and Health Inequalities.
 She serves on the boards of the Commonwealth Fund, Cincinnati Children’s Hospital Medical Center and Catalysis.

 Scott Davison is the chair of the IU Health board of directors.
-He is president and CEO of the companies of OneAmerica® and leads OneAmerica’s nationwide network of companies and affiliates.
+He is chairman, president and CEO of the companies of OneAmerica® and leads OneAmerica’s nationwide network of companies and affiliates.
 The OneAmerica companies offer a wide variety of products, including retirement plan products and services, individual life insurance, annuities, asset-based long-term care solutions and employee benefits.
 He is a Chartered Life Underwriter and Chartered Financial Consultant.
-Davison serves on the boards of the Indiana Chamber of Commerce, Indiana Sports Corporation, Central Indiana Corporate Partnership, LIMRA/LOMA LL Global, Million Dollar Roundtable Foundation and is a trustee of The American College.
+Davison serves on the boards of the American Council of Life Insurers, Ascend Indiana, Central Indiana Corporate Partnership, Indiana Chamber of Commerce and The American College of Financial Services.